Tax Deduction for Assisted Reproductive (AR) Service expenses

 A:

-No. Apart from requesting the payment receipt, you have to request a registered medical practitioner of a licensed centre who holds clinical responsibility for the reproductive technology procedure received to sign and issue a standard form of proof for qualifying AR service expenses (the Proof) to certify: (a) the amount of expenses paid; (b) the date of payment of those expenses; and (c) the eligibility for tax deduction.
+No. Apart from requesting the payment receipt, you have to request a registered medical practitioner of a licensed centre who holds any clinical responsibility for the relevant reproductive technology procedure to sign and issue a standard form of proof for qualifying AR service expenses (the Proof) certifying the amount and date of expenses paid, as well as your eligibility to claim tax deduction.

-Before the passage of the relevant bill, if you intend to claim tax deduction for the qualifying AR service expenses paid on or after 1 April 2024, you should retain the relevant receipt(s) so that you can obtain the Proof from the relevant licensed centre after the passage of the bill.
+If you intend to claim deduction for the qualifying AR service expenses paid in the period from 1 April 2024 to 27 February 2025, you should present the relevant receipts to obtain the Proof from the licensed centre providing the qualifying AR service.

 Q: